reown-com/reown-docs/README.md

 - Include code examples where appropriate
 - Test all code snippets to ensure they work as expected

+### Building a project with AI?

+If you're using Cursor IDE (or another AI based IDE) to build a project with Reown AppKit, we provide a `.mdc` file that enhances your development experience.
+The `reown-appkit.mdc` file in this repository contains Cursor-specific rules and type hints for Reown AppKit.

+To use it in your project:

+1. Copy the `reown-appkit.mdc` file from this repository
+2. Create a `.cursor/rules` folder in your project's root directory (if it doesn't exist)
+3. Place the `.mdc` file in your project's `.cursor/rules` folder

+For more info, refer to [Cursor's documentation](https://docs.cursor.com/context/rules#project-rules).

 ### Need Help?

 If you have any questions or need help with your contribution, please: